lukewickstead/RandomNotes/AWS/AWS Storage Fundamentals/Amazon Storage/Amazon Cloud Front.md

 - You must specify your origin location
 - Select specific caching behavioral options
-- Definie the distribution settings themselves (which edge locations you want your data to be distributed to)
+- Define the distribution settings themselves (which edge locations you want your data to be distributed to)
   - US, Canada and Europe
   - US, Canada, Europe and Asia
   - All edge locations (best performance)